pyControl/docs/docs/index.md

 ### Updating pyControl

+If you installed  pyControl by cloning it with git, you can update it by simply pulling the latest version from the code repository.

-To update pyControl, download the latest version from the download page, unzip it, and copy across the *tasks* directory from your old installation to keep your tasks.
-After updating pyControl you should reload the pyControl framework onto your pyboards using the GUI's board config menu.
+Alternatively, you can download the latest version from the download page, unzip it, and copy across the *tasks* directory from your old installation to keep your tasks.

-Alternatively you can clone the repository using git rather than downloading it as a zip.
-You can then pull the latest version from the code repository to update.
+Either way, after updating pyControl reload the framework onto your pyboards using the GUI's board config menu.

 ### Running a task